huxi/lilith/lilith/readme.txt

 Hopefully, lots of questions are answered by it.

 Lilith opens:
-- a standard LoggingEvent server socket on port 4560 as used by LogBACK classic SocketAppender.
+- standard LoggingEvent server sockets on port 4445 and 4560 as used by LogBACK classic SocketAppender, Log4j SocketAppender and Log4j2 SocketAppender.
 - a standard AccessEvent server socket on port 4570 as used by LogBACK access SocketAppender.
-- a standard Log4j LoggingEvent server socket on port 4445 as used by Log4j SocketAppender.
 - a multiplex Lilith LoggingEvent server socket on ports 10000 (compressed) and 10001 (uncompressed).
 - a multiplex AccessEvent server socket on ports 10010 (compressed)